Best Habitat Size for Gray Tree Frog

 Seasonal Habitat Adjustments for Gray Tree Frog

 Gray Tree Frog's vivarium setup requires seasonal modifications to maintain optimal comfort and safety year-round.
 During warm months, ensure adequate ventilation and cooling for your Small (1.5-2 in) amphibian—amphibians of this species can be sensitive to heat stress.
 Provide shaded rest areas and consider cooling accessories appropriate for Gray Tree Frog's size.
 Cold weather demands insulated resting spots, draft elimination around the vivarium, and potentially supplemental heating rated safe for amphibians.
-Spring and autumn transitions often bring allergens and temperature fluctuations; monitor your Gray Tree Frog's comfort during these periods and adjust bedding and environmental controls accordingly.
-Humidity management is equally important—excessively dry or damp conditions can affect respiratory health and coat condition in Gray Tree Frog amphibians across their 7-10 years lifespan.
+Spring and autumn transitions often bring allergens and temperature fluctuations; monitor your Gray Tree Frog's comfort during these periods and adjust substrate and environmental controls accordingly.
+Humidity management is equally important—excessively dry or damp conditions can affect respiratory health and skin condition in Gray Tree Frog amphibians across their 7-10 years lifespan.